 Blast Theory’s general attraction for funders and partners results not only from its creative use of emerging technologies within widely accessible performance and interactive contexts, but also from the company’s sophisticated approach to the marketing and documentation of its work.
 Its usage of video documentation, in particular, is explorative and creative, resulting in videos that serve not only as documents, but also as promotional materials.
 They document the atmosphere and general ambience of a piece, rather than the concrete detail of what occurs in the unfolding of the work, preserving tacit knowledge (that is, forms of knowledge that cannot be transferred through linguistic representation, such as sensory information) (Dekker with Somers-Miles, 2011, 30).
 The company’s diversification of income streams demonstrates an energetic and ambitious entrepreneurial spirit that, arguably, provides a model for a sustainable approach to arts funding that emergent artists could aspire to follow.
-Since 200910, several European countries have found themselves in the process of re-examining approaches to cultural policy and practice, as a response to an international economic crisis that has – so some argue – rendered reductions in public spending on the arts and culture inevitable (CultureWatchEurope, 2010).
+Since 2009/10, several European countries have found themselves in the process of re-examining approaches to cultural policy and practice, as a response to an international economic crisis that has – so some argue – rendered reductions in public spending on the arts and culture inevitable (CultureWatchEurope, 2010).
 In times when arts funding is under threat in Britain and internationally, Blast Theory’s business model could be put forward as a successful alternative to many artistic companies’ complete dependence on arts funding avenues.
 However, despite its international profile and its skilful approach to accessing a wide range of funding, and regardless of numerous attempts, Blast Theory has rarely succeeded in attracting corporate sponsorship; the company puts this down to its ‘lack of ability to speak the language of corporate professionals’ (Dekker with Somers-Miles, 2011, 26).

 Key Works

 Gunmen Kill Three (1991)